Top reads this week

 Ottawa decision-makers have relied on somewhat higher figures.
 Hence a 2003 Privy Council Office document reported that, while in 1971 there were 887,875 people in Quebec using English as their main home language, 30 years later in 2001, that figure was 746,895 people or 10.5 per cent of the provincial population.
 In 2009, the Office of the Commissioner for Official Languages reported that, using the broader criterion of “first official language learned”, which also accounts for the languages adopted by new immigrants, there were 1,058,250 English speakers in Quebec, or roughly 13.5 per cent of the population.

 Such evidence of the Anglo community’s stability has proven unappealing to the English Canadian media.
 An “exodus infatuation” is common in the information business.
-One documentary film-maker bemoans the departure of “over 600,000” Anglos, a number that doesn’t match any census totals.
-The usually astute Montreal Gazette cartoonist Aislin commented off-handedly in a July 2017 review of his caricatures on Anglo themes that “perhaps 800,000 people had left” Quebec.
+Documentary film-maker John Walker bemoans the departure of “about 600,000” Anglos, a number that doesn’t match any net census totals.
+The usually astute Montreal Gazette cartoonist Aislin commented off-handedly in a July 2017 review of his Anglo caricatures that “perhaps 800,000 people had left” Quebec.
 Not to be outdone, an agitated Conrad Black opined in 2010* that the oppressive policies of Quebec had “driven a million people out of the province” and prompted “15 per cent of its population to flee”.

 1970s social upheaval